 Hogmead: Our full report

-On a ten-acre plot in Langata, in the south-west suburbs of Nairobi, Hogmead is a colonial-style homestay/boutique hotel located between Nairobi National Park and the AFEW Giraffe Centre.
+On a ten-acre plot in Langata, in the south-west suburbs of Nairobi, Hogmead is a colonial-style homestay/bout...... ique hotel located between Nairobi National Park and the AFEW Giraffe Centre.
 Built in the 1970s, the house was transformed in 2010/11 and received its first guests in 2011.
-Unfortunately, the house closed indefinitely on 30th September 2013.
+Unfortunately, the house closed in 2013, though it reopened for bed and breakfast guests in 2018.
+We will be putting up a new revised report in the near future.
+Please speak to a Kenya specialist at Expert Africa.

 The main central areas of Hogmead are based around a lovely terrace that runs the width of the house and has views across the garden towards the Ngong Hills – usually with giraffe in the middle distance or a family of warthogs grazing in the foreground (no need for lawnmowers here).
 You’ll probably spend plenty of time on the terrace, but there’s a comfortable lounge and bar, and an indoor dining room.